 2. Best Barbell on a Budget: Rep Basic Barbell

 About a fifth the cost of most other barbells, the smaller price tag of the Rep Basic Barbell should be a welcome sight.
-And the lower price does not mean lower quality.
-It is still the standard weight (45 pounds), length (7 feet) and can hold up to 700 pounds.
-It's also coated with rust-resistant zinc so it'll last years.
+But the lower price doesn't mean lower quality.
+It's still the standard weight (45 pounds) and length (7 feet) and can hold up to 700 pounds.
+It's also coated with rust-resistant zinc, so it'll last years.

 "When they say 'basic,' it kind of scares you to purchase, but this is a great product," one reviewer on the Rep Fitness website writes.